-Soriatane (Acitretin) used to treat severe psoriasis may be acceptable after medical evaluation and clearance determination by the RFS.
-Isotretinoin (Accutane) for the treatment of severe acne is acceptable after thirty days with no side effects.
-No night flying permitted.
 Both soriatane and isotretinoin are in the retinoid class of medications.
 The use of retinoids has been associated with psychiatric symptoms including depression, irritability, trouble concentrating, suicidal thoughts and suicide.
-Use of retinoids requires awareness of and close monitoring for these potential side effects.
+The use of retinoids requires awareness of and close monitoring for these potential side effects.
 If any occur, promptly report them to your RFS and your treating physician.